CasGoos/measurement_and_replication/README.md

-Scripts/source_script.R     | Script with self-made functions for the manuscript | Human editable SupplementaryMaterials/     | misc. materials                  | Read only SupplementaryMaterials/Pre-registration.pdf     | The manuscript's original pre-registration | Read only SupplementaryMaterials/manuscript_v.master_thesis.Rmd     | depricated master thesis version of the manuscript (Note: does not run in this folder, move to manuscript folder if desired to run)  | Human editable
+Scripts/source_script.R     | Script with self-made functions for the manuscript | Human editable SupplementaryMaterials/     | misc. materials                  | Read only SupplementaryMaterials/Pre-registration.pdf     | The manuscript's original pre-registration | Read only SupplementaryMaterials/Pre-registration_deviation_table.pdf     | List of deviations from the pre-registration in the manuscript | Read only
+SupplementaryMaterials/manuscript_v.master_thesis.Rmd     | depricated master thesis version of the manuscript (Note: does not run in this folder, move to manuscript folder if desired to run)  | Human editable
 SupplementaryMaterials/reproducible_data_retrieval_information.Rmd     | Description of the file paths and names of the Many Labs protocols and datasets used as the sample | Human editable
 SupplementaryMaterials/CodingProtocols/ | the coding protocols used to code the articles & studies | Read only